 Social Responsibility Network

-The Social Responsibility Network (SRN) is a mentorship program for Georgetown College students interested in pursuing service-based and social impact careers.
+The Social Responsibility Network (SRN) is a mentorship program for Georgetown University College of Arts & Sciences students interested in pursuing service-based and social impact careers.
 Students will have opportunities to learn from College alumni who have found success in service-related industries, from health accessibility to educational administration.

 Launched in Spring 2019 under the direction of Dean Thomas Chiarolanzio, the SRN helps students explore options in non-profit sectors.
 The SRN Board of Advisors mentors and advises students as to ways to use a liberal arts education to do well by doing good.